nialov/geotransform/docs/index.md

 * [Usage](usage.md)

 Geotransfrom mainly supports the command line usage.
-Basic usage of both command line is shown in usage.
+Basic usage of both the command line and direct python is shown in usage.